Code-Institute-Submissions/mendesfsweden-MilestoneProject2_ReSUb/README.md

         1. Once the site is loaded, the user is presented with the instructions and rules of the game.

-    1. As a User, i want to easily understand how to start the game.
+    1. As a User, I want to easily understand how to start the game.

         1. Once the site is loaded, a "Start" button in presented to the user.

-    1. As a User, i want to be able to restart the game at any giver moment.
+    1. As a User, I want to be able to restart the game at any giver moment.

         1. While playing, a "Restart" button is available to the user and it is located on the top right above the playing area.
         2. The user can restart the game upon a loss or a victory by pressing the "Restart" available on both the Win and Game-Over screens.

-    1. As a User, i want to have access to the time i have left to complete the game.
+    1. As a User, I want to have access to the time i have left to complete the game.

         1. The user has access to the time left to play.
 A timer is located on the top left the playing area.

-    1. As a User, i want to have access to my score.
+    1. As a User, I want to have access to my score.

         1. The user has access to the current score.
 The score counter is located on the top of the playing area.

-    1. As a User, i want to be able to mute/unmute the sound in the game.
+    1. As a User, I want to be able to mute/unmute the sound in the game.

         1. The user can mute/unmute the sound by pressing the "mute/unmute" button (shows "mute" if the sound is ON, shows "unmute" if the sound is OFF) located on the top right of the playing area.